TD22057/insteon-mqtt/doc/mqtt.md

    - 'is_dusk_str' is "on" for dusk", "off" for dawn
    - 'state' is "dawn" or "dusk"

-The low battery condition defines the following variables for
-templates:

-   - 'is_low' is 1 for a low battery, 0 for normal.
-   - 'is_low_str' is 'on' for a low battery, 'off' for normal.

 A sample motion sensor topic and payload configuration is:

    ```